Archive for May 2010

 I thought this unique galaxy group needed a unique name, and a modern name at that: The “Virgo 9” sounded perfect.

-Don’t expect the following view visually, as the three faintest galaxies will require a magnification of 150x or greater, at least for me, using a 10-inch reflector from a suburban back yard.
+At least three of the faintest galaxies will require a magnification of 150x or greater, or at least they did for me, using a 10-inch reflector from a suburban back yard.
+I marked my sketch, changed to the higher magnification, and then sketched them in place.
+Attempting to draw to scale, as close as possible.

 I first found out about this galaxy cluster, from the late Tom Lorenzin, author of “1000+ The Amateur Astronomer’s Field Guide to Deep-Sky Observing.” http://www.1000plus.com/#fs